Wills & Trusts

 What is a will?

 A legal document created by you, the “Testator,” that sets forth your wishes regarding distribution of your assets and guardianship of any minor children.
 A will takes effect at the death of the Testator and may be revoked or amended at any time before the Testator’s death.
-The Testator selects a “Personal Representative” to administer the estate after the Testator’s death.
+The Testator selects an Executor to administer the estate after the Testator’s death.
 A will must go through the Probate Court, at which time the estate is distributed among Beneficiaries.
 Wills are made public.
+If a person creates a living trust, they typically also create a “pour over will” which “pours over” assets to the individuals living trust at his or her death.

 Who needs a will?